lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 of ``rectangle_compression.inp`` with the parameterized ``rectangle_compression.inp.in`` file.

-The final change to be made in the ``tutorial_05_parameter_substitution`` file is to utilize the ``substitution_dictionary`` parameter in the usage of the :meth:`waves.scons.copy_substitute` method.
+The final change to be made in the ``tutorial_05_parameter_substitution`` file is to utilize the ``substitution_dictionary`` parameter in the usage of the :meth:`waves.scons_extensions.copy_substitute` method.

-In this tutorial, we leverage two different builder behaviors when defining sources and targets for the :meth:`waves.scons.copy_substitute` method.
+In this tutorial, we leverage two different builder behaviors when defining sources and targets for the :meth:`waves.scons_extensions.copy_substitute` method.
 We are already familiar with one behavior, where the builder simply copies the source file to the build directory.

 This builder uses template substitution with files named with the ``*.in`` extension, and looks to match and replace